 Finally, some non-linguistic properties of role-shifted clauses must usually be attributed to the agent rather than to the signer, and in this respect Role Shift differs from standard indirect discourse and resembles quotation.
-Schlenker 2015 established this generalization (which is unsurprising for the traditional sign language literature) by asking his consultants to sign sentences in which the signer displays a happy face, something encoded with a happy face :-), followed by ------- over the expressions that were accompanied by this facial expression.
+Schlenker, to appear b established this generalization (which is unsurprising for the traditional sign language literature) by asking his consultants to sign sentences in which the signer displays a happy face, something encoded with a happy face :-), followed by ------- over the expressions that were accompanied by this facial expression.
 Importantly, this happy face is not a grammaticalized non-manual expression.
 The consultant was asked to start the happy face at the beginning of the report, to maximize the chance that it would be seen to reflect the signer's (rather than the agent's) happiness.
-In standard indirect discourse, this is indeed what was found, as shown in (78).
-In Attitude Role Shift, by contrast, the judgments in (79) suggest that it is more difficult to attribute the happy face to the signer only, despite the fact that it starts outside the role-shifted clause, and that the context is heavily biased to suggest that the agent of the reported attitude was anything but happy.
+In standard indirect discourse, this is indeed what was found, as shown in (80).
+In Attitude Role Shift, by contrast, the judgments in (81) suggest that it is more difficult to attribute the happy face to the signer only, despite the fact that it starts outside the role-shifted clause, and that the context is heavily biased to suggest that the agent of the reported attitude was anything but happy.

+45 For related conclusions about the presence of an iconic component interacting with pluractionality in ASL and LSF, the reader is referred to recent work by Kuhn and Aristodemo (Kuhn 2015a, Kuhn 2015b, Kuhn and Aristodemo 2015).

-(78) SEE THAT ARROGANT FRENCH SWIMMER IX-a?
+SEE THAT(-a)46 ARROGANT FRENCH SWIMMER IX-a47?
 YESTERDAY IX-a ANGRY.
+(80)

 'See that arrogant French swimmer?
-Yesterday he was angry. a.
+Yesterday he was angry.

+a.
 7 IX-a SAY IX-a WILL LEAVE.

+He said he would leave.'

+b.:-)-----

-He said he would leave.' b.:-)------7 IX-a SAY IX-a WILL LEAVE.
-Rating under the meaning: the SPEAKER is displaying his happiness that the French swimmer said he was leaving He said he would leave.'
-(ASL, 14, 231) (79) SEE THAT ARROGANT FRENCH SWIMMER IX-a?
+7 IX-a SAY IX-a WILL LEAVE.

+Rating under the meaning: the SPEAKER is displaying his happiness that the French swimmer said he was leaving

+He said he would leave. '

+(ASL, 14, 231; Schlenker, to appear b)

+SEE THAT-a ARROGANT FRENCH SWIMMER IX-a?
 YESTERDAY IX-a ANGRY.

+'See that arrogant French swimmer?
+Yesterday he was angry.

+RS.

-a.
-RSa\\\\\ 6.2.
+6.2.
 IX-a SAY IX-1 WILL LEAVE.

-He said: 'I will leave.'.' b. :-)-----
+He said: 'I will leave."

+b.:-)-----

+RS_a

-RSa\\\\\\ 4.6 IX-a SAY IX-1 WILL LEAVE.
-Rating under the meaning: the SPEAKER is displaying his happiness that the French swimmer said he was leaving He said: 'I will leave.'.'
-(ASL, 14, 233)
+IX-a SAY IX-1 WILL LEAVE.

+Rating under the meaning: the SPEAKER is displaying his happiness that the French swimmer said he was leaving

+He said: 'I will leave."

+(ASL, 14, 233; Schlenker, to appear b)

-At this point, one may conclude that despite the possibilities of wh-extraction out of Role Shift discussed in connection to (41), role-shifted clauses under attitude verbs just involve quotation (possibly mixed quotation, hence the possibility of wh-extraction; see Maier 2014, to appear).
-But as mentioned above, Schlenker to appear, 2015 argues (i) that Role Shift can also be applied, with specific grammatical constraints, to reports of actions rather than of attitudes ('Action Role Shift' vs. 'Attitude Role Shift'); (ii) that in such cases a quotational analysis would be inadequate, as the situations reported need not have involved thought or speech; and (iii) that nonetheless, Role Shift applied to action reports comes with a requirement that whatever can be interpreted iconically should be so interpreted.
+At this point, one may conclude that despite the possibilities of wh-extraction out of Role Shift discussed in connection to (41), role-shifted clauses under attitude verbs just involve quotation (possibly mixed quotation, hence the possibility of wh-extraction; see Maier 2014, to appear).49 But as mentioned above, Schlenker, to appear, a, b argues (i) that Role Shift can also be applied, with specific grammatical constraints, to reports of actions rather than of attitudes ('Action Role Shift' vs. 'Attitude Role Shift'); (ii) that in such cases a quotational analysis would be inadequate, as the situations reported need not have involved thought or speech; and (iii) that nonetheless, Role Shift applied to action reports comes with a requirement that whatever can be interpreted iconically should be so interpreted.
 The suggestion is thus that Action Role Shift provides an argument against a quotational analysis, and provides independent evidence for positing a rule of context shift, combined with a mechanism of 'iconicity maximization' under Role Shift.